 Access Control Flags

-Ghostunnel uses TLS with mutual authentication for authentication and access control.
-This means that both the client and server present a certificate that can be verified by the other party.
+Ghostunnel uses mutual TLS for authentication and access control.
+Both the client and server present a certificate that the other party verifies.

 Server mode

-There are several flags available to restrict which clients can connect to a Ghostunnel server, based on checks on the client certificate.
+Several flags restrict which clients can connect, based on fields in the client certificate.

 --allow-all

-Setting this flag allows all clients with a valid certificate, regardless of the client certificate subject.
-This flag is mutually exclusive with other access control flags.
+Allow all clients with a valid certificate, regardless of the certificate subject.
+Mutually exclusive with other access control flags.

 --allow-cn

-Allow clients with given common name (CN) in the subject.
-Can be repeated to allow multiple clients with different CNs to connect.
-Performs an exact string comparison on the CN field.
+Allow clients with the given common name (CN).
+Can be repeated.
+Performs an exact string match.

 --allow-ou

-Allow clients with given organizational unit (OU) field in the subject.
-Can be repeated to allow multiple clients with different OUs to connect.
-Performs an exact string comparison on the OU field.
+Allow clients with the given organizational unit (OU).
+Can be repeated.
+Performs an exact string match.

 --allow-dns